Timeline - Volkswagen's long road to a U.S. Dieselgate settlement

 Summer 2015: VW's Committee for Product Safety (APS) establishes a diesel task force after CARB tests show modified engines still produce excessive levels of NOx.
 VW retains U.S. law firm Kirkland & Ellis to advise on questions related to U.S. emissions law.

-July 27, 2015: Some VW employees discuss the U.S. diesel problems on the sidelines of a regular meeting about damage and product issues, in the presence of Winterkorn and Herbert Diess, head of the VW brand.
+July 27, 2015: After U.S. regulators threatened not to certify VW model year 2016 vehicles for sale in the United States, some VW employees discuss the U.S. diesel problems on the sidelines of a regular meeting about damage and product issues, in the presence of Winterkorn and Herbert Diess, head of the VW brand.
 VW says it is still constructing details of the meeting, and establishing whether those present understood the change in software violated U.S. regulations.
 VW says Winterkorn asked for further clarification of the issue.

+Aug.
+18, 2015: Supervisors approved a script to be followed by VW employees during an upcoming meeting with CARB in California on or about Aug.
+19, 2015.
+The script provided for continued concealment of the defeat device.

 End of August, 2015: VW technicians give a full explanation of causes for discrepancies in NOx emissions to VW's in-house lawyers as well to U.S. attorneys from Kirkland & Ellis.
 A management board member - not identified by VW - realises the software changes constitute a defeat device prohibited under U.S. law.